These super easy paper tea light holders can be made in just a few minutes!

 - A method to cut your materials — I used the amazing Cricut Maker 3 but you can also use the Cricut Explore Series or even the Joy

-- Design #421 — My free SVG/PDF/DXF design files will be available in my free resource library beginning November 3, 2022 (get the password by filling out the form at the bottom of this page) or get early access to the design files by getting a VIP Pass to Maker Academy Weekend
+- Design #421 — My free SVG/PDF/DXF design files are available in my free resource library (get the password by filling out the form at the bottom of this page)

 How to Make Your Own Tea Light Holders